British Army uniform and equipment in World War I

 The British Army used a variety of standardized battle uniforms and weapons during World War I. According to the British official historian Brigadier James E. Edmonds writing in 1925, "The British Army of 1914 was the best trained best equipped and best organized British Army ever sent to war".
-They were the only army to wear any form of a camouflage uniform; the value of drab clothing was quickly recognised by the British Army, who introduced Khaki drill for Indian and colonial warfare from the mid-19th century on.
+The value of drab clothing was quickly recognised by the British Army, who introduced Khaki drill for Indian and colonial warfare from the mid-19th century on.
 As part of a series of reforms following the Second Boer War, a darker khaki serge was adopted in 1902, for service dress in Britain itself.

-The British military authorities showed more foresight than their French counterparts, who retained highly visible blue coats and red trousers for active service until the final units received a new uniform over a year into World War I. The soldier was issued with the 1908 Pattern Webbing for carrying personal equipment, and he was armed with the Short Magazine Lee–Enfield rifle.
+The classic scarlet, dark-blue and rifle-green uniforms of the British Army had been retained for full-dress and off-duty ("walking out") usage after 1902, but were put into storage as part of the mobilisation process of August 1914.
+In this the British military authorities showed more foresight than their French counterparts, who retained highly visible blue coats and red trousers of peacetime for active service until the final units received a new uniform over a year into World War I.

+The British soldier was issued with the 1908 Pattern Webbing for carrying personal equipment, and he was armed with the Short Magazine Lee–Enfield rifle.

 Uniform

-The British soldier went to war in August 1914 wearing the 1902 Pattern Service Dress tunic and trousers.
+The British soldiers went to war in August 1914 wearing the 1902 Pattern Service Dress tunic and trousers.
 This was a thick woollen tunic, dyed khaki.
 There were two breast pockets for personal items and the soldier's AB64 Pay Book, two smaller pockets for other items, and an internal pocket sewn under the right flap of the lower tunic where the First Field Dressing was kept.
 Rifle patches were sewn just above the breast pockets, to prevent wear from the webbing equipment and Enfield rifle.
-Shoulder straps were sewn on and fastened with brass buttons, with enough space for a brass regimental shoulder title.
+Shoulder straps were sewn on and fastened with brass buttons (black for rifle regiments), with enough space for a brass regimental shoulder title.
 Rank insignia was sewn onto the upper tunic sleeves, while trade badges and Long Service and Good Conduct stripes were placed on the lower sleeves.
 A stiffened peak cap was worn, made of the same material, with a leather strap, brass fitting and secured with two small brass buttons.
 Puttees were worn around the ankles and calves, and ammunition boots with hobnail soles on the feet.